 But even I can see this thing is, for all intents and purposes, over.
 It’s time to open our economies, open our borders, get back to work and school and travel and sport and fun again.

-We’ll never be completely free of Covid but we can’t continue like we have been, living in fear, sitting on social media telling evcryone who isn’t as scared as you are that they’re a fascist Trump supporter.
+We’ll never be completely free of Covid but we can’t continue like we have been, living in fear, sitting on social media, telling anyone who isn’t as scared as you that they’re a fascist, science-hating Trumpite.

 Anyone who disagrees with this is blinded by fear of an illness they’ve probably already had and never noticed they had it.